C-sortable words as green mutation sequences: Introduction

 will make $\wide(\hua{T})$ a semistable subcategory with respect to $\sigma(Z, \h^\sharp)$. \end{proof}

-\begin{remark} As Bridgeland is kind of an improved version of King's $\theta$-stability condition, And in fact, Corollary~\ref{cor:stab} implies immediately Ingalls-Thomas' result, that every wide subcategory in $\h_Q$ is a semistable subcategory for some $\theta$-stability condition on $\h_Q$. \end{remark}
+\begin{remark} As Bridgeland's stability conditions is a generalized version of King's $\theta$-stability condition, Corollary~\ref{cor:stab} implies immediately Ingalls-Thomas' result, that every wide subcategory in $\h_Q$ is a semistable subcategory w.r.t. some $\theta$-stability condition on $\h_Q$. \end{remark}

-We end this section by showing that the simples of the wide subcategory associated to a green mutation sequence.
+We return to the wide subcategory associated to a green mutation sequence.
 Let $\s$ be a green mutation sequence and